Scherzer hurt, Giants beat Nats 1-0 behind Posey, DeSclafani

 Posey, who opted out of the 2020 season during the pandemic, already has more homers than he did in both 2018 and 2019.
 His career high is 24 homers which he set in 2012 when he was voted MVP.

 Espino, who entered on short notice after the Scherzer injury, struck out five in 3 1/3 innings while allowing one run on three hits.
-The Nationals five relief pitchers combined to allow four hits and retired the final 16 Giants batters.
+Five Nationals relievers combined to allow four hits and retired their final 16 batters.

+“What stands out to me was how well the Nationals bullpen and Davey navigated that game without Scherzer,” Giants manager Gabe Kapler said.
+“Obviously, you never want to see anyone get hurt on the mound.”

 TRAINER’S ROOM

-Giants: Manager Gabe Kapler said C Curt Casali (left wrist strain) and OF Mike Yastrzemski (right thumb sprain) should both be reinstated from the 10-day injured list on Saturday. … 1B Darin Ruf (right hamstring strain) could return as soon as the Diamondbacks series that begins on Monday. … LHP Caleb Baragar (left elbow inflammation) was reinstated from the 10-day injured list.
+Giants: Kapler said C Curt Casali (left wrist strain) and OF Mike Yastrzemski (right thumb sprain) should both be reinstated from the 10-day injured list on Saturday. … 1B Darin Ruf (right hamstring strain) could return as soon as the Diamondbacks series that begins on Monday. … LHP Caleb Baragar (left elbow inflammation) was reinstated from the 10-day injured list.

 Nationals: RHP Stephen Strasburg (neck) came in for a workout Friday and left before the game started.
-“It’s frustrating for him, I know,” said Nationals manager Dave Martinez about Strasburg, who has only pitched 21 2/3 innings over five games this season. … RHP Austin Voth (nose fracture) has seen the swelling in his eye go down, according to Martinez.
+“It’s frustrating for him, I know,” Martinez said about Strasburg, who has only pitched 21 2/3 innings over five games this season. … RHP Austin Voth (nose fracture) has seen the swelling in his eye go down, according to Martinez.
 Voth was able to ride a bike and throw a baseball from a short distance.

 UP NEXT